astronomer/docs/learn/airflow-isolated-environments.md

 :::warning

 Installing Airflow itself and Airflow provider packages in isolated environments can lead to unexpected behavior and is not recommended.
 If you need to use Airflow or Airflow provider modules inside your virtual environment, Astronomer recommends to choose the `@task.virtualenv` decorator or the PythonVirtualenvOperator.
-See [Use Airflow packages in isolated environments](#use-airflow-packages-in-isolated-environments).
+See [Use Apache Airflow® packages in isolated environments](#use-airflow-packages-in-isolated-environments).

 :::